 In more severe cases, a person may need additional treatment, including bracing, surgery, and physical therapy.

-Because scoliosis can affect a person's mobility and their overall well-being, it is vital to see a scoliosis expert before deciding on a treatment course.
+Because scoliosis can affect a person's mobility and overall well-being, it is vital to see a scoliosis expert before deciding on a treatment course.